The Employment Law Review: Puerto Rico

 Puerto Rico Act No. 3 of 13 March 1942 (Act 3) provides for maternity leave.
 Under Act 3, pregnant and adopting mothers of children five years of age or younger not registered in school (and some experiencing a miscarriage) are generally entitled to eight weeks of maternity leave paid by the employer (four weeks before the birth and four weeks afterwards, but typically subject to change depending on the employee's ability to work and medical certifications).
-Adopting mothers of children aged six years or older are generally entitled to five weeks of maternity leave from the date the minor child joins the family.
+Women who have adopted children aged six years or older are generally entitled to five weeks of maternity leave from the date the child joins the family.
 If a pregnant employee suffers post-partum complications and is still unable to work after taking all the weeks of post-partum rest, she is entitled to additional unpaid leave of up to 12 weeks, provided that, before the expiry of the extended rest period, she provides the employer with a medical certificate confirming the facts.
 The employee is entitled to reinstatement at the conclusion of the original and the extended leaves of absence and double damages for violations of Act 3.

 Act 3 prohibits discrimination in employment because of pregnancy, childbirth and related medical conditions.
 It makes it unlawful for an employer to dismiss, lay off, reduce the salary or affect other conditions of employment for the aforementioned reasons, or because of the diminished productivity or a decrease in the quality of work performed by an employee while pregnant.
-Puerto Rico Act No. 69 of 6 July 1985 also protects pregnant women from employment discrimination.
+Puerto Rico Act No. 69 of 6 July 1985 also protects pregnant women against employment discrimination.

 State law does not provide for paternity leave.
 However, the US Federal Family Medical Leave Act applies in Puerto Rico and entitles eligible employees (male and female) of covered employers to take 12 weeks of unpaid, job-protected leave for specified family and medical reasons, including: